 - Other lifestyle partners.
 Your frequent flyer program could include a number of other program partners that allow you to earn points for other everyday activities and services, including health insurance, dining out, phone plans, electricity plans or even spending with a travel money card.
 Check your program's list of partners to see what's available as part of your membership.

 Frequent Flyer Credit Card Comparison

-- It makes free travel possible.
-Frequent flyer points gives you the chance to visit somewhere you normally wouldn’t be able to afford.
+- It makes free flights possible.
+Frequent flyer points give you the chance to book flights you might not otherwise be able to afford.

-- You can accumulate frequent flyer points through everyday spending.
-If you have a frequent flyer credit card or debit card, you can earn points without flying.
+- You can collect frequent flyer points through everyday spending.
+If you have a frequent flyer credit card or debit card, or access to other program partners, you can earn points without flying.

 - You can skip queues and sit in the best seats.
 You can use your frequent flyer points for seat upgrades, securing yourself a spot in comfortable airport lounges, skip the check-in queue, obtain priority boarding, and nab free excess baggage.

 - The value of rewards are not always clear for free flights.
 For example, you may still have to pay fees and taxes on your reward flight, meaning it's not technically "free".

 - Limited seat availability for frequent flyer points.
 This often means one’s preferred flight time or destination is not easy to book.